 “Why work alone when you can get more benefits by joining the others?“, says Tengiz Mikeladze from Buturauli.
 “One head is good, but two and three are better.
 I believe that hard work always pays back and our joint efforts will soon bring real results.”

 Georgia had a long tradition of being a leader in agriculture.
 Climate, fertile soil, and long growing season – all promise high yields and diversity of crops.

 Despite glorious past, over 80% of food products are now imported, and the share of agriculture in GDP does not exceed 10%.
-Such modest results are especially awkward as over 50% of the population lives in the rural areas and names farming as their primary occupation.
+Such modest results are especially awkward as over 40% of the population lives in the rural areas (2014 Census) and names farming as their primary occupation.

 Small farming plots, deranged infrastructure, poor connections with the markets, attachment to the traditional farming, overall lack of skills, knowledge and access to modern machinery are thought to be the reasons behind such low productivity.

 “Agriculture is the main tool to tackle poverty, improve the livelihood in rural areas, develop eco-tourism, and achieve economic security of the country”, says Juan Echanove, agriculture attaché at the European Union Delegation to Georgia.